EndPointCorp/end-point-blog/2011/05/05/benchmarking-perl-map.html.md

 Last week, I was coding in Perl for an [Interchange](http://www.icdevgroup.org/i/dev) project.
-I've been in and out of Perl and Ruby a lot lately.
-While I was working on the project, I came across the following bit of code and wanted to finally sit down and figure out how to use the [map](http://perldoc.perl.org/functions/map.html) function in Perl on this bit of code.
+I’ve been in and out of Perl and Ruby a lot lately.
+While I was working on the project, I came across the following bit of code and wanted to finally sit down and figure out how to use the [map](https://perldoc.perl.org/functions/map.html) function in Perl on this bit of code.

 ```perl
 my @options;